gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial2.md

-# Advanced
+# Sparsity

-We present more advanced features of DifferentiationInterface.jl.
+We present sparsity handling with DifferentiationInterface.jl.

 ```@example tuto2
 using BenchmarkTools
 using DifferentiationInterface
-using LinearAlgebra
 import ForwardDiff, Zygote
 ```

-## Sparsity

 Sparse AD is very useful when Jacobian or Hessian matrices have a lot of zeros.
 So let us write functions that satisfy this property.